CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-RDF-Literal-Serializes-XSD-DateSerializer" />Class Carbon.RDF.Literal.Serializes.XSD.DateSerializer

-> Class that can serialize a Date object into a string literal with format `YYY-MM-DD`.
+> Class that can serialize a Date object into a string literal with format `YYYY-MM-DD`.
-Instead of instantiate this class, use the already exposed instance `Carbon.RDF.Literal.Serializes.XSD.dateSerializer`.
+Instead of instantiating this class, use the already exposed instance `Carbon.RDF.Literal.Serializes.XSD.dateSerializer`.